bewuethr/stroustrup-ppp/README.md

 I was working with Visual Studio 2013 Express for Chapters 1-18, then I changed to Code::Blocks.
 Everything I've uploaded here was tested to compile in Code::Blocks using MinGW GCC 4.8.1.

 Chapters 12-16 deal with GUI/graphics and use [FLTK](http://www.fltk.org/index.php).
+The actual work there is not in the files containing `main`, but in Graph.cpp, GUI.cpp and Simple_window.cpp.